rust-qualification/rust-specification/bool/bool.md

       | false

 ### Description
-A boolean literal denotes the truth values in logic and Boolean algebra.
+A boolean literal represents the truth values in logic and Boolean algebra.

-### Compilation
+### Legality Rules
 2.1.1.1.
 The type of a boolean literal is [bool](#1.1.).

 ### Examples